On the Expected Total Number of Infections for Virus Spread on a Finite Network: Main Results and Proofs

-Now suppose instead of one infection, we start with $k$ infected vertices given by $I := \left\{v_{0,1}, v_{0,2}, \cdots, v_{0,k} \right\}$.
-Following theorem gives a lower bound similar to that of Theorem \ref{Thm:LB}. \begin{Theorem} Let $G$ be an arbitrary finite graph and $I := \left\{v_{0,j}\right\}_{j=1}^k$ be a fixed set of $k$ vertices.
+Now suppose instead of one infected vertex, we start with $k$ infected vertices given by $I := \left\{v_{0,1}, v_{0,2}, \cdots, v_{0,k} \right\}$.
+The following theorem gives a lower bound similar to that of Theorem \ref{Thm:LB}. \begin{Theorem} Let $G$ be an arbitrary finite graph and $I := \left\{v_{0,j}\right\}_{j=1}^k$ be a fixed set of $k$ vertices.
 Let $T$ be a spanning forest of the connected components of $G$ containing the vertices in $I$ with exactly $k$ trees which are rooted at the vertices in $I$.
 Then

 Moreover, if $\TT$ is a \emph{breath-first-search spanning forest} of the connected components of $G$ containing the vertices in $I$ with exactly $k$ trees which are rooted at the vertices in $I$ then